NxtChg/tsbw/README.md

 https://simcoin.info/tsbw/

 Mostly for myself, but maybe somebody will find it useful too.
+Main discussion is [here](https://simtalk.org:444/index.php?topic=174).

 Please help test it, if you have a spare minute.